Why are there different ratings in live chess?

 - Bullet rating - For games under 3 minutes.

-- Blitz rating - For games of 3 minutes to 10 minutes.
+- Blitz rating - For games over 3 minutes but under 10 minutes.

 We keep these rating separate because of the largely different skills involved in playing shorter or longer games.